 The Allied Health Sciences major leads to a Bachelor of Science degree.
-Students may elect to pursue the major with or without a concentration.
-The major offers a general (Standard) plan and four concentrations in Health Sciences, Healthcare Administration, Public Health and Health Promotion, and Occupational and Environmental Health and Safety.
+The major offers a Health Sciences concentration with two tracks and four other concentrations in Digital Health and Technology, Healthcare Administration, Genetic and Genomic Sciences, and Public Health and Health Promotion.
 Please refer to information under the “Required courses by concentration” section for detailed information related to the major and concentrations.

 Admission

-First-Year students are admitted into the Department of Allied Health Sciences as Allied Health Sciences (AHS) majors (standard plan).
-Students are advised in the Department of Allied Health Sciences.
-Following discussions with their advisor, students may remain in the standard plan, may further define their major by petition into a concentration within the Allied Health Sciences major, or may apply to a Professional Program (admission to a concentration within the AHS major or to a professional program is not automatic; refer to respective program admission information).
+First-Year students are admitted into the Department of Allied Health Sciences as Allied Health Sciences (AHS) majors in the Health Sciences concentration Track A. Students are advised in the Department of Allied Health Sciences.
+Following discussions with their advisor, students may remain in their current plan, may further define their major by petition into a concentration within the Allied Health Sciences major, or may apply to a Professional Program (admission to a concentration within the AHS major or to a professional program is not automatic; refer to respective program admission information).

-Students not admitted to the University as Allied Health Sciences majors may apply into this major during the first two weeks of each semester (does not apply to professional program application; see professional program admission information).
+Students not admitted to the University as Allied Health Sciences majors may apply into this major during the first two weeks of each semester.
+Admission is not guaranteed (does not apply to professional program application; see professional program admission information).

 Admission to the Allied Health Sciences major is competitive.
 The following requirements must be met for consideration of admission into the Allied Health Sciences major.
 Admission requirements must be complete at the time of application to be considered for admission.
 In progress courses do not fulfill the requirements.